kenvhnguyen/my-electron-app/README.md

 The main script you defined in package.json is the entry point of any Electron application.
 This script controls the main process, which runs in a Node.js environment and is responsible for controlling your app's lifecycle, displaying native interfaces, performing privileged operations, and managing renderer processes (more on that later).

-Before creating your first Electron app, you will first use a trivial script to ensure your main process entry point is configured correctly.
+Before creating your first Electron app, first use a trivial script to ensure your main process entry point is configured correctly.
 Create a main.js file in the root folder of your project with a single line of code:

 ``` shell script
 console.log('Hello from Electron 👋')